Breanna-W/Reverse-Engineering/Lab8.md

 We can see in the following screenshots this code follows the DLL injection steps we discussed in class:

+1) Process Selection (for loop with process_selection function, more detail in question 2)
+2) Open process and get handle (OpenProcess function)
+3) Allocate extra memory (VirtualAllocEx function)
+4) Write DLL name to memory (WriteProcessMemory function)
+5) Start a new remote thread (CreateRemoteThread function)
+6) DLLMain is run (see question 3)

 ![code screenshot](./screenshots/DLLInjection1.png)
 ![code screenshot](./screenshots/DLLInjection2.png)